nsharma1396/insta-be/Readme.md

 Steps to run

+1. Clone the repository.

-1. Install all dependencies using:
+2. Install all dependencies using:
 ```sh
 yarn
 ```